-In his investment philosophy, Dave says to use A shares (loaded funds), which means the investor pays commissions to a broker or investment adviser (in an IRA or brokerage account).
+In his investment philosophy, Dave says to use Class A shares (loaded funds), which means the investor pays commissions to a broker or investment adviser (in an IRA or brokerage account).
 Why wouldn't Dave recommend no-load funds?
 My first guess is that Dave tells his listeners to use an "Endorsed Local Provider (ELP)."
 This is a broker or adviser whom Dave recommends, although I suspect these ELPs also advertise on Dave's show.
 I wonder why he wouldn't help his audience invest for themselves or suggest using a "fee-only" adviser who can recommend no-load funds—an adviser who only gets paid for the unbiased advice they give and not the products they sell?

 Dave Ramsey's Definition of Risk Tolerance Is Wrong

 Dave says that investors may need to adjust the aggressive portion of the portfolio if their risk tolerance is low, which means you have a shorter time to keep your money invested.
 No, the amount of time is the investor's time horizon, which is measured from today until to the end of the investment objective or savings goal, which has nothing to do with risk tolerance.
 The true definition of risk tolerance refers to the amount of market risk, especially the volatility (ups and downs), an investor can tolerate.